Ringgold considers renaming street after beloved judge Gene Lowery

 Lowery was a lifelong Catoosa County resident who in addition to serving as probate and municipal judge, served as magistrate court judge from 1993-96, and also spent time with the Catoosa County Sheriff’s Office as a deputy, dispatcher, and DARE officer.

-Although no decision has been made as of yet, Wright opined that changing the name of Jail Street instead of Maple might be the most fitting way to honor Lowery with a street.
+Although no decision has been made as of yet, Wright said that changing the name of Jail Street instead of Maple might be the most fitting way to honor Lowery with a street.

 “That’s where Judge Lowery started his career in law enforcement – there at the old jail,” Wright said.